YAVSRG/YAVSRG/README.md

 <h2 align="center">🎮 Playing the game</h2>

-Lots of setup guidance, including a wiki, is built into the game to help you get started.
+Various player guides, including a wiki, are built into the game to help you get started, especially if you're coming from another popular rhythm game client.
 You can also [check out the wiki here](https://www.yavsrg.net/interlude/wiki) in your browser!

 **On Windows** - Download the latest release [from the website](https://www.yavsrg.net), extract it and play!
 **On macOS** - Build instructions for developers below!
 If you aren't a developer, ask for help [in the Discord](https://discord.gg/tA22tWR) instead